Betty in Blunderland

-Betty in Blunderland is a Fleischer Studios animated short film starring Betty Boop, which as released on the 6th of April in 1934.
+Betty in Blunderland is a Fleischer Studios animated short film starring Betty Boop, which was released on the 6th of April in 1934.
 Also known as Betty in Flunkerland.

 It is based on Alice's Adventures in Wonderland and Through the Looking-Glass by Lewis Carroll.

 Plot

 Betty falls asleep doing a jigsaw puzzle of Alice and the white rabbit.
 She "awakes" just in time to follow the rabbit through the looking glass and disguises as Alice into a modern wonderland.
 Betty meets most of the traditional inhabitants of Wonderland and sings "How Do You Do" (to the tune of "Everyone Says I Love You") to them.
 When the Jabberwock steals Betty away, everyone comes to her rescue.
 Betty wakes up back in her living room, just in time to prevent the white rabbit from again escaping from her puzzle.